 - In order to originate FHA loans, the lender needs to be a HUD registered mortgage lender

-- Borrowers with prior bankruptcy, foreclosure, deed in lieu of foreclosure can qualify for FHA Loans
+- Borrowers with a prior bankruptcy, foreclosure, deed in lieu of foreclosure can qualify for FHA Loans

 - FHA loans are one of the easiest mortgage programs available in the United States

-- In order to qualify for a FHA loan, the home appraisal need to meet and qualify HUD mortgage lending guidelines
+- In order to qualify for an FHA loan, the home appraisal need to meet and qualify HUD mortgage lending guidelines

-- One of those guidelines is that the subject property needs a FHA Home Appraisal
+- One of those guidelines is that the subject property needs an FHA Home Appraisal

-- Two things that are the most important factors in a FHA Home Appraisal is that the home’s value appraises out and that the home is secure and habitable
+Two things that are the most important factors in an FHA Home Appraisal is that the home’s value appraises out and that the home is secure and habitable.

 FHA Home Appraisal Versus Conventional Appraisals: Value, Safety, Security

-FHA loans require the borrower to have a 580 credit score and requires 3.5% down payment and will lend up to 96.5% of the appraised value.
+FHA loans require the borrower to have a 580 credit score and require a 3.5% down payment and will lend up to 96.5% of the appraised value.